burrt/compsci-docs/_v1/python-notes.md

 ## Time complexity

-Some of the optimised data structures Python for better performance summarised from the [Python wiki](https://wiki.python.org/moin/TimeComplexity).
+Some of the optimized data structures Python for better performance summarized from the [Python wiki](https://wiki.python.org/moin/TimeComplexity).

 For additional information for time complexity, see my [other page](https://github.com/burrt/debian/wiki/Sorting-&-searching#big-o)